 • supporting parents to fund clubs and trips.

 • Learning apps

 All interventions were highly targeted over a period of time, according to need.

-Mrs Spark (Headteacher) and Mrs Manion (Head of School) have overall responsibility for the attainment and progress of Pupil Premium children although ensuring the progress of eligible pupils and evidencing this is a whole-school priority.
+Mrs Manion (Head of School) has overall responsibility for the attainment and progress of Pupil Premium children although ensuring the progress of eligible pupils and evidencing this is a whole-school priority.

-Children’s progress and attainment is tracked and monitored carefully to ensure they achieve their full potential.
+Children’s progress and attainment is tracked and monitored carefully to ensure they achieve their full potential by leadership on a half termly basis.
 Regular monitoring and evaluation is key to ensuring effectiveness of expenditure.

 Targets for pupils are set in maths, reading and writing and we know where we expect each child to be, by the end of the year.